Meru County

+Economy

+Meru County is the 5th largest economy in Kenya with a GDP of $3.48B and $9.48B (PPP).
+Meru County is the leading county in agricultural production contributing 7.6% to Kenya's agricultural production.

+Agriculture is the main economic activity due to rich Volcanic soils in high altitude areas.
+Meru County is the leading County in Kenya by Horticultural production of Coffee, tea, French-beans and dairy products.
+Wholesale and retail trade also play an important role in the county's economy.
+It's the Leading County that produces Miraa (Khat) for export and hence boosting the economic national grid.

+Meru town is the largest and main financial hub of Meru County.

 Physical and topographic features

-Mount Kenya (now politically divided between Meru and other counties) has been greatly influenced by the climate of the coast especially the eastern slopes of the mountain with Altitude ranges from 300m to 5,199m above sea level.
-Many rivers have theirs streams originating from the mount Kenya and Nyambene streams.
-Tana and Ewaso Nyiro Rivers are highly depended for domestic and agricultural use.
+Mount Kenya (now politically divided between Meru and other counties) has been influenced by the climate of the coast, especially the eastern slopes of the mountain with altitude ranges from 300m to 5,199m above sea level.
+Many rivers have their streams originating from Mount Kenya and Nyambene streams.
+Tana and Ewaso Nyiro Rivers are used for domestic and agricultural use.

 When Kenya replaced its provinces with counties, Meru County was created out of the Eastern Province.
 It covers a total area of 7,006 km2 out of which 972.3 km2 is gazetted as forest.

-Climatic conditions
+Climate

-Annual rainfall ranges between 300 mm annually on the lower midlands to 2500 mm in the southeast.
+Annual rainfall ranges between 300 mm annually in the lower midlands to 2500 mm in the southeast.
 Long rains fall from mid-March to May and short rains are present from October to December.

 Demographics

 As of the 2019 census, the county has a total population of 987,653 of which 489,691 are males, 497,942 females and 20 intersex persons.
-There are 244,669 household with an average household size of 4.0 persons per household.
+There are 244,669 households with an average household size of 4.0 persons per household.